 Climate change hazards have worrying implications for cities, including impacts on city water resources, damage to and failure of infrastructure, threats to human health and increased mortality.

 This diagram illustrates the eight key climate hazards that are being made more likely and/or severe due to climate change.

 How does Calgary contribute to climate change?

+In alignment with the Pan-Canadian Framework on Clean Growth and Climate Change, Calgary is doing its part to reduce emissions and drive clean growth.
 In Calgary, we track the amount of greenhouse gas emissions added to the atmosphere every year through activities that happen within our city boundaries.

-Everyday activities such as heating and lighting our homes, moving around the city and disposing of our waste all contribute to climate change.
+Everyday activities such as heating and lighting our homes, moving around the city and disposing of our waste all contribute to the challenge of climate change.
 Approximately two-thirds of the total greenhouse gas emissions in Calgary are caused by heating, lighting and power demands in buildings.
 The other third of emissions are due to transportation emissions (gasoline and diesel usage) and the remaining one per cent of emissions in Calgary come from methane from our landfills.

 City of Calgary operations (our buildings and facilities, our fleet, our landfills) represent four per cent of the total emissions in Calgary.
 The remaining 96 per cent comes from the residential, commercial, industrial and institutional sectors in Calgary.

 How is The City of Calgary supporting greenhouse gas reductions?